ReadID demo app

 The short answer is the ICAO 9303 eMRTD standard and the ISO18013 standard (electronic driving licenses).
 For a longer answer, see the Product Overview

 Can I acquire a license to the underlying software to make my own app?

 Yes, you can!
 Please e-mail us at firstname.lastname@example.org.

 What are known issues or limitations with the demo app?

 - With specific smartphones (e.g. LG Nexus 4) there are sometimes problems when reading certain identity documents, specifically on Active Authentication.
 In general, newer smartphones work better than older.

 - Some identity documents will temporarily block access after repeated access attempts with incorrect BAC credentials.

 - Country signature validation is limited to a static list of publicly available country (CSCA) certificates embedded in the app.

 If I have a feature request, where can I send this?

-We would love to hear it, please e-mail it to firstname.lastname@example.org.
+We would love to hear it, please e-mail it to email@example.com.
 Do keep in mind that the demo app is a free app, we may decide not to add your feature or, if we do, it may take a while.
 Of course, if we get repeated requests for the same feature, this is likely to get priority.
-As a feature requests by paying customers.
+As do feature requests by paying customers.